chmurson/scaffolding/README.md

 ```

-`configDirectory` - relative to `.scaffolding.json` path where Script will search for scaffolding configs
+`configDirectory` - relative to `.scaffolding.json` path where Script will search for scaffolding configs.

+Thanks to it the script can be run quicker e.g. `scaffolding my-config.json` instead of `scaffolding ../../scaffoldings/my-config.json`

 ## Further customization